Eden Project’s losses more than double as visitor numbers fall

 In its latest accounts, it flagged the “general inflationary impact of the UK Government budget 2024 and specifically the increase in the costs of national insurance contributions from April”.

-The Eden Project is famed for its bubble-like structures and giant domes that house thousands of plant species.
+The Eden Project in Cornwall is famed for its bubble-like structures and giant domes that house thousands of plant species.

 It was designed by architect Sir Nicholas Grimshaw, who died earlier this month at the age of 85.